-Our total restaurants increased from 236 as of December 31, 2021 to 360 as of December 31, 2023, representing a CAGR of 23.5%.
-During the Track Record Period, we primarily focused on establishing our market presence in three key regions, namely Eastern China, Guangdong province and Northern China, which are the major economic centers of China.
+Our restaurant network experienced substantial growth during the Track Record Period.
+Our total restaurants increased from 276 as of December 31, 2022 to 465 as of December 31, 2024, representing a CAGR of 29.8%.
+The number of our restaurants in operation further increased to 493 as of the Latest Practicable Date.
+During the Track Record Period, we primarily focused on establishing our market presence in three key regions, namely Eastern China, Guangdong province and Northern China, which are the major economic centers of Mainland China.
 We took advantage of our brand reputation in these regions and opened new restaurants in districts with high pedestrian traffic.
 We also opened a number of restaurants in other regions during the Track Record Period as part of our effort to understand the market conditions and customer preferences in such regions.
 We expect such effort will serve as a foundation for our future expansion in these new markets.
 In addition to different geographical regions, we also focused on penetrating the market in each region by developing our market presence in tier two, tier three and lower tier cities.
-During the Track Record Period, we opened a total of 130 restaurants in tier two, tier three and lower tier cities.

-We opened 89 new restaurants in 2023 and we plan to open 112, 150, 200 and 213 new restaurants in 2024, 2025, 2026 and 2027, respectively.
+We opened 120 new restaurants in 2024 and we plan to open 150, 200 and 213 new restaurants in 2025, 2026 and 2027, respectively.
 We aim to increase our market share by further penetrating our existing markets as well as expanding our business into new markets.